Ashishgupta45/face-emotion-recognition/README.md

 In a physical classroom during a lecturing teacher can see the faces and assess the emotion of the class and tune their lecture accordingly, whether he is going fast or slow.
 He can identify students who need special attention.
 Digital classrooms are conducted via video telephony software program (exZoom) where it’s not possible for medium scale class (25-50) to see all students and access the mood.
 Because of this drawback, students are not focusing on content due to lack of surveillance.
 While digital platforms have limitations in terms of physical surveillance but it comes with the power of data and machines which can work for you.
 It provides data in the form of video, audio, and texts which can be analysed using deep learning algorithms.
 Deep learning backed system not only solves the surveillance issue, but it also removes the human bias from the system, and all information is no longer in the teacher’s brain rather translated in numbers that can be analysed and tracked.

 We will solve the above-mentioned challenge by applying deep learning algorithms to live video data.
 The solution to this problem is by recognizing facial emotions.

+## The Dataset

+The name of the data set is fer2013 which is an open-source data set that was made publicly available for a Kaggle competition.
+It contains 48 X 48-pixel grayscale images of the face.
+There are seven categories (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral) present in the data.
+The CSV file contains two columns that are emotion that contains numeric code from 0-6 and a pixel column that includes a string surrounded in quotes for each image.